astropy/package-template/docs/nextsteps.rst

 astropy git master branch) and the same versions of python and numpy supported by astropy.
 The template ``.travis.yml`` covers those versions; in some circumstances you may need to limit the versions your package covers.

-Appveyor
-########

-Appveyor is similar to Travis, but provides testing on the Windows platform.
-If you want to enable this, you should register and enable your project at https://www.appveyor.com/.
-The appveyor build is controlled by the ``appveyor.yml`` file included in the template (by default).

 Coveralls
 #########